Not Business Advice ✍️

 Actually, I don't even think it's necessary.

-This year I've been working for 2 hours per day on the right things, and I had amazing results.
+And this year working for 2 hours per day on the right things and changing my life.

 The final reason I want to quit my day job is to feel alive.